the8472/stitch-animation/README.md

 * any kind of non-linear motion is not actively supported. they just may happen to work anyway. this includes zoom, rotations, perspective distortions.
   Long stops during a pan may also lead to disjoint sequences.
-  Use image extraction and an external compositor such as Microsoft's ICE to handle these cases
+  Use image extraction option and an external compositor such as Microsoft's ICE to handle these cases
 * letterbox black bars can confuse the motion detector